-Dual rigid stays provide good support, reducing mobility for joint/tendon protection and pain relief.
+Dual rigid straps provide good support, reducing mobility for joint/tendon protection and pain relief.
 Made from antimicrobial fabric to combat odor-causing bacteria.
 Breathable materials minimize sweating.
 Padded for comfort.
 Affordable and easy to use.

 Sizes tend to run small and the thumb opening could be a little larger/more flexible.

 Versatile design can be worn on either the left or right wrist simply by removing and reinserting the rigid palmar splint.
 Soft and comfortable enough for all-day use.
 Easily adjustable Velcro straps offer customizable compression.
-Moisture and odor resistant.
+Moisture- and odor-resistant.